''Legal Alien'' in New York

 Harout Ekmanian is a LL.M.
 2018 candidate at Harvard Law School.
 Previously he was the Middle East and North Africa Associate at Human Rights Watch.
 He has worked with Arab, Armenian and western media for years prior to the beginning of the Syrian conflict.
 He has studied law at the University of Aleppo.
 He was a fellow at the institute for the Study of Human Rights of Columbia University in 2015, as well as an O'Donnell Visiting Scholar in Global Studies at Whitman College in 2014.
 He is fluent in Armenian, Arabic, English and Turkish, and conversant in French and Spanish.

-Previously, Harout worked in media and development in Armenia for several years in various capacities, at the Civilitas Foundation and Hetq investigative journalists, promoting advocacy journalism.
-Am, specifically focusing on inclusive regional dialogue among experts and stakeholders, including Armenians, Turks, Kurds and Arabs, with a broad perspective on old and new struggles for identity and dominance in the region, as well as conflict resolution, human rights, rule of law, development and diaspora politics.
+Previously, Harout Ekmanian worked in media and development in Armenia for several years in various capacities, at the Civilitas Foundation/CivilNet TV and Hetq online investigative journal.
+Am, specifically focusing on inclusive regional dialogue among experts and stakeholders, including Armenians, Turks, Kurds and Arabs, with a broad perspective on old and new struggles for identity and dominance in the east Mediterranean region in the context of human rights, as well as conflict resolution, migration and diaspora.